monsoonmaelstrom/book2/book2.md

 “Un-fucking-believable, Hazel!”
 Liam says, but he’s still standing there.

 He hasn’t walked away yet, so I start talking.
 “Everyone wants the impossible from me, and maybe the impossible is the is the final nail in the coffin!
-I already feel like I’m just pretending at being a person half the time.
+I already feel like I’m pretending at being a person half the time.
 This, all of this, could be what makes it so that I don’t bother pretending at all, so excuse me for wanting a contingency plan!”

 “This isn’t a contingency plan.”